infiniteluke/dub-step/README.md

 However, if more control is needed, you can pass any of these pieces of state as a prop (as indicated above) and that state becomes controlled.
 As soon as `this.props[controllableStatePropKey] !== undefined`, internally, dub-step will determine its state based on your prop's value rather than its own internal state.
 You will be required to keep the state up to date, but you can also control the state from anywhere, be that state from other components, redux, react-router, or anywhere else.

 ## Child Callback Function
-This is where you render whatever you want to based on the state of downshift.
+This is where you render whatever you want to based on the state of dub-step.
 The function is passed as the child prop:
 ```jsx
 <DubStep>
   {({/* parameters here */}) => (/* your render code here*/)}